inferless/bark/README.md

 # Bark
 Bark is a transformer-based text-to-audio model created by Suno.
 Bark can generate highly realistic, multilingual speech as well as other audio - including music, background noise and simple sound effects.
 In this template we will import Bark into Inferless Platform.
 ## Deploy Bark using Inferless:
-- Deployment of Llama-2-13B model using [bark](https://github.com/suno-ai/bark).
+- Deployment of Bark model using [bark](https://github.com/suno-ai/bark).
 - By using the bark, you can expect an average latency of 4.29 sec.
 ---
 ## Prerequisites